AstroMined/debtonator/docs/adr/compliance/adr-014-compliance.md

    - Implement these repositories in priority order:
      - ✅ TransactionHistoryRepository - Existing, used in refactored transactions.py
      - ✅ CashflowForecastRepository - Moved to structured repository pattern (2025-04-24)
-     - ✅ CashflowMetricsRepository - Created but service not refactored (2025-04-24)
+     - ✅ CashflowMetricsRepository - Created and service refactored (2025-04-24)
-     - ✅ CashflowTransactionRepository - Created but service not refactored (2025-04-24)
+     - ✅ CashflowTransactionRepository - Created and service refactored (2025-04-24)
-     - RealtimeCashflowRepository
+     - ✅ RealtimeCashflowRepository - Created and service refactored (2025-04-24)
      - DepositScheduleRepository
      - PaymentPatternRepository and PaymentScheduleRepository
      - ImpactAnalysisRepository